Inneair/SynappsUI/docs/design/application/readme.md

         // A state is activated when its path matches the path in the browser URL.
         $urlRouterProvider.otherwise('/editor');

-        // The 'origami' state is the root router state, it declares two views are existing simultaneously, and
+        // The 'origami' state is the root router state.
+It can be freely chosen, and is not used elsewhere in the code.
-        // implicitly targets the topmost 'data-ui-view' HTML attribute.
+        // It declares two views are existing simultaneously, and implicitly targets the topmost 'data-ui-view' HTML
+        // attribute.
         $stateProvider.state({
             name: 'origami',
             views: {